Making a Difference at Home and Around the World

 Most of us don’t often think about innovative ways to give back to the community while we’re also enjoying our summer vacations.
 But that’s exactly what Raymond Imbeau and Barbara Kitz did and have continued doing for three summers since the idea sparked.

-Our family foundation was created to help those in need.
-We have been tremendously blessed to be in the graceful position to help others.
-As a family, we need to come together and adapt in order to provide support and opportunities for change.
-In doing so, we can help others become whole, better their circumstances, their lives, and ultimately the lives of so many others through their success.
-Let us steward with grace, effectively and with great impact.
+The Stober Foundation was created to help those in need.
+We are tremendously blessed to be in the fortunate position to help others, and we are looking to provide support and opportunities for change through our strategic philanthropic partnerships.
+In doing so, we aim to partner with progressive, game-changing charities with a proven track record and the ability to maximize opportunities and better outcomes, ultimately improving the lives of many through their success.
+We are here to steward with grace, effectively, and with great impact.